 If you have not yet been assigned a CSU Enrollment Category, please be sure to submit relevant test scores and transcripts to firstname.lastname@example.org.

-A: There are 12 points to be earned in the Reflection exercises.
-Ten of these points you earn as you complete the auto-scored, open-book quiz (Survey on the FAQs).
-You need to score all ten points on this quiz.
-So refer to the FAQs as you take the quiz.
+A: There are 10 points to be earned in the Reflection exercises.
+Several of these points you earn as you complete the auto-scored surveys.

 A: You can check your grade report in a Canvas course by clicking "Grades" in the course menu.
-If you see 12 points in the Reflection grade report, you are good to go!
+If you see 10 points in the Reflection grade report, you are good to go.

 A: No. You can complete the assignments at your own pace over a series of days – or in one day if you wish.
 Canvas allows you to log on and off as you work to complete a course.

-A: The reading and writing assignments and the self-reflection quizzes can be done in three hours.
+A: The reading and writing assignments and the self-reflection surveys can be done in three hours.
 We recommend you work at a comfortable pace.
-One of your goals in this exercise is to accurately gauge the time required to succeed in a college writing course.
+One of your goals in this exercise is to accurately gauge the time required to succeed in college writing courses.

 A: The Canvas Reflection course is free of charge.

 A: Students who need access to a computer can come to campus to complete the Reflection assignments in Canvas.
-Please contact Student Computing Services located on the 4th floor of the King Library to arrange for access to a computer.
+Please contact Student Computing Services to arrange for access to a computer.
+The service is located on the 4th floor of the King Library.
 Bring your SJSU ID number and a photo ID with you.
 Computers are available on a first come, first served basis.

 All students must complete the Reflection by the date indicated in the Table of Reflection Deadlines.
 Completing work by the deadline ensures that you have the information you need to make a course selection.
 It also ensures that you will be cleared of the prerequisite for entry-level writing courses in the system.